anthay/ELIZA/scripts/scripts.md

 ## Modern scripts for 1966 CACM ELIZA

+Peter Millican wrote a [paper](https://sites.google.com/view/elizagen-org/blog/eliza-is-turing-complete) explaining why 1966 CACM ELIZA is Turing complete.
+Here are some ELIZA scripts I wrote that demonstrate this...

 [ELIZA-script-equal-number-Turing-machine.txt](https://github.com/anthay/ELIZA/blob/master/scripts/ELIZA-script-equal-number-Turing-machine.txt) is
 a script that implements a Turing machine for 1966 CACM ELIZA to determine if an input contains an equal number of As and Bs.
 The input `EQUAL A B B A`